astronomer/astronomer-processing-user-feedback/README.md

 To integrate Airflow with Anyscale, you will need to provide several configuration details:

 - **Anyscale API Token**: Obtain your API token either by using the anyscale cli or through the [Anyscale console](https://console.anyscale.com/v2/api-keys?api-keys-tab=platform).
+This information will be used while setting the Airflow connection.

+- **Org ID**: Obtain the Org ID from your Anyscale Web UI.
+This will be used to identify which anyscale organization to use while running your jobs or deploying your services.
+This information will be use in an environment variable below.

+- **Cloud ID**: Obtain the unique identifier for your cloud configuration on Anyscale.
+This identifier is available on the UI and will be used in an environment variable below.

+The following two configurations are provided to the operators in the DAG -

 - **Compute Config (optional)**: If you want to constrain autoscaling, you can specify the compute cluster that will execute your Ray script by either:
   - Dynamically providing this via the `compute_config` input parameter, or
   - Creating a compute configuration in Anyscale and using the resulting ID in the `compute_config_id` parameter.

 - **Image URI**: Specify the docker image you would like your operator to use.
 Make sure your image is accessible within your Anyscale account.
 Note, you can alternatively specify a containerfile that can be used to dynamically build the image

 ### Configuration Details for AWS Connection